zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-3-formatting.md

     - Center-aligned

 ### Image Hosting (internal or external)
-Internal hosting is straightfoward.
-Add the picture (.png or .jpeg format) into the learning path directory alongside the *.md files, and refer to it by name.
+Internal hosting is straightforward.
+Add the picture (.png or .jpeg format) into the Learning Path directory alongside the *.md files, and refer to it by name.
 This example is using 'arm-pic.png' which you can find in this directory:

 ![Arm sample pic](arm-pic.png "Figure 2.
 Local hosting example")